pminberlin/pminberlin/README.md

  Photography: withpminberlin.com

 - 🛩 upcoming projects:
--reverse engeneer and analyse the data analytics job market in Berlin -Portfolio for Photography projects
+- reverse engeneer and analyse the data analytics job market in Berlin
+- Portfolio for Photography projects
 - "Give me Feedback" - Project to help improve your resume.
--Portfolio project website for data analytics projects
+- Portfolio project website for data analytics projects

 <!---
 pminberlin/pminberlin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.